Using Git, GitHub, and GitHub Classroom for Courses

 /bib/

 These directories are each their own Git repository (repo).
 Their upstream repo is in the GitHub Course organization.
-None of these files are distributed to or shared with students.
+None of these files are distributed to or shared with students (other than the TA).

 /Assignments/